ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C07_Pattern_Matching.md

 The basic form is `ClassName(attr1=subpattern1, attr2=subpattern2, ...)`.
 You list the class to match and the attributes you want to check or capture.
-For example, suppose we have a simple data class representing a user:
+For example, suppose we have a basic data class representing a user:

 ```python
 # example_10.py